Ike Turner: Portrayal in popular culture

 In 1986, Tina Turner released her autobiography, I, Tina, in which she recounted Turner's volatile behavior.
 He received negative publicity that was exacerbated in 1993 by the release of the film adaptation What's Love Got to Do with It.
 Turner received $45,000 for the film, but he had unknowingly signed papers waiving the right to sue Disney's Touchstone Pictures for his depiction.
-He was portrayed by Laurence Fishburne, whose performance earned him an Oscar nomination for Best Actor at the 66th Academy Awards.
+He was portrayed by Laurence Fishburne, whose performance earned him a nomination for Best Actor at the 66th Academy Awards.

 After the release of the film, the fictionalized version of Turner from the movie was seized on by comedians, who reused the persona in sketches.
 On the 1990s sketch comedy show In Living Color, Turner was parodied by David Alan Grier.
 He was portrayed on Saturday Night Lives Weekend Update by Tim Meadows in a pageboy wig.
 On the John Boy and Billy radio show, cast member Jeff Pillars regularly performed an impersonation of Turner in a segment called "Ax/Ask Ike".
 These sketches were collected in a 2008 comedy album Ike at the Mike.
 In 2006, Vibe magazine ranked the character of Ike Turner from What's Love Got to Do with It at No. 4 in their list of the 20 best movie "bad guys".

 Commenting on the historical accuracy of the film, Tina told Larry King in 1997: "I would have liked them to have more truth, but according to Disney [owner of the film's production company], they said it's impossible, the people would not have believed the truth."
 In 2018, Tina told Oprah Winfrey that she only recently watched the film, but she could not finish it because she "didn't realize they would change the details so much."
 Phil Spector criticized Tina's book and called the film a "piece of trash" during his eulogy at Turner's funeral.

 In 2015, TV One's Unsung offered some redemption with "The Story of Ike Turner", which documented his career along with his trials and tribulations.
 In the musical Tina: The Tina Turner Musical, Turner was portrayed by British actor Kobna Holdbrook-Smith, who won the Laurence Olivier Award for Best Actor in a Musical for his role in 2019.